The Diabetes Education Center

 Three types of insulin (billed on a sliding scale) are available at the Health Department: Humulin Reg, Humulin N, and Humulin 70/30.
 (Insulin home delivery may be available from the pharmacy.)

 Flagler residents may safely dispose of biohazardous medical waste, such as insulin syringes and disposable lancets, by dropping their Sharps container at the Florida Department of Health Flagler.
 Replacement containers cost $5 (large) and $3 (small).

 Hours of Operation

-Diabetes Services Program’s hours of operation are Mon.-Fri. from 8 a.m.-4:30 p.m.
+Diabetes Services Program’s hours of operation are Mon.-Fri. from 8 a.m. to 4:30 p.m.
 Walk-Ins are welcome.
-Consultations during alternate hours are possible with appointment.
-Please contact any of our staff at:
+Consultations during alternate hours are possible with an appointment.
+Please contact our staff at: